ujjwol/CSharp-MultiPart-Post-Handler/README.md

 CSharp-MultiPart-Post-Handler
 =============================

-[Not ready] Simple CSharp MultiPart Post Handler
-A simple MultiPart Post Handler library for CSharp.
+[Not production ready] Simple CSharp MultiPart Post Handler A simple MultiPart Post Handler library for CSharp.
 It's going to be a portable class library.
 Changes coming soon...

 ## License